 Overall, Truefire is definitely a legit option for learning guitar online, and their 100% customer satisfaction and money-back guarantee policy makes it safe and convenient for all skill levels guitarists to give it a shot and try the program out without worrying whether you've made the right decision or not.
 What's there to lose?
 Basically nothing.

 Do I recommend Truefire?
 Absolutely.
-And if you don't wanna take my word for it, do yourself a favor and just try it.
+And if you don't wanna take my word for it, do yourself a favor and just try it with the free trial.

 Hey, perhaps it isn't for you.
 Some guitarists I know can ONLY learn from sitting with a private guitar teacher that feeds them all the material they need to learn and progress.
 And they can't stand this method of learning from video lessons on their computer.
 So, I mean it, try it before you buy it.
 They give you all the time and freedom in the world to do so, so why not take advantage of it, right?